 Smoking impacts on how your body functions as a whole.
 It increases carbon monoxide in your body, which decreases oxygen levels.
 Smoking can speed up and put pressure on your heart and it also slows down circulation due to your blood becoming thicker.

 Nicotine, the highly addictive substance in tobacco and vaping products, is a psychoactive substance.
 This means it affects how the brain works, as well as your body.
 Nicotine releases stress hormones in the body and triggers your ‘fight or flight’ response.
-This affects your appetite in different ways.
+This affects your appetite in different ways, which in turn can affect your weight.

 How smoking affects your weight